 If your charity is preparing to invest for the first time, it's worth reflecting on why a charity might want to have investments.
-Generally, it means a charity has decided to generate income or capital growth to support the delivery of its charitable activities.
+Generally, it means a charity has decided to generate income and/or capital growth to support the delivery of its charitable activities.
 It may be that investing offers a more sustainable way of financing the charity's activities.
 However, charity trustees need to understand what they are doing with the charity's money, weighing up the various risks involved.
 There are risks involved in both deciding to invest, or deciding not to invest.
-We all know that financial markets can go up and down, and investment is never without risk, but doing nothing with the charity's money can also be a risk.
-Investments can provide a longer term, valuable source of income if other funding streams are being reduced.
+Financial markets can go up and down, and investment is never without risk, but doing nothing with the charity's money can also be a risk since inflation causes cash to lose its real spending power over time.
+Investments might provide a longer term, valuable source of income if other funding streams are being reduced.